ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Software/Libraries/Installation/Authoring-Tools/Reporting/index.en.md

 - Framework authoring
 - ready4show
 output: hugodown::md_document
-rmd_hash: 9604759cc47025bd
+rmd_hash: 5f367b3b293b00e7

 ---

 ## Before you install

-If you are a [coder](../../../../../users/coder) or [modeller](../../../../../users/modeller) planning to implement a reproducible analysis, you will need to install the [ready4show](https://ready4-dev.github.io/ready4show/) library.
+If you are a [coder](/docs/getting-started/users/coder/) or [modeller](/docs/getting-started/users/modeller) planning to implement a reproducible analysis with ready4, you will need to install the [ready4show](https://ready4-dev.github.io/ready4show/) library.

-**However, please note that ready4show is not yet available as a [production release](../../../../status/production-releases/).
-You should therefore understand the limitations of using ready4 software [development releases](../../../../status/development-releases/) before you make the decision to install this software.**
+**However, please note that ready4show is not yet available as a [production release](/docs/getting-started/software/status/production-releases/).
+You should therefore understand the limitations of using ready4 software [development releases](/docs/getting-started/software/status/development-releases/) before you make the decision to install this software.**

-If you have installed other ready4 libraries, then ready4show may have already been installed as a [dependency](../../../dependencies/).
+If you have installed other ready4 libraries, then ready4show may have already been installed as a [dependency](/docs/getting-started/software/libraries/dependencies/).
 If you can run the following command without producing an error message, then you already have it.

 <div class="highlight">